-Big Seattle tree spared from axe — for now — as neighbors, tribe rally
+Big Seattle tree spared from ax — for now — as neighbors, tribe rally

 Drops of sunshine filtered through a towering Western red cedar’s soft foliage on a hot empty lot in Seattle’s Wedgwood neighborhood Friday afternoon.

-The hulking tree, full of carbon and a cool resting place for racoons and red-breasted nuthatches, was slated to be axed as soon as Friday in the development of six units of housing.
+The hulking tree, full of carbon and a cool resting place for raccoons and red-breasted nuthatches, was slated to be axed as soon as Friday in the development of six units of housing.

 But after community outcry, the city says developers can’t yet cut the tree because the public wasn’t properly notified.